How To Make Easy Shredded Chicken in the Slow Cooker

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Behold the single food that has revolutionized my weekly meal plan!
-From tacos to salads to grain bowls, the simplicity and versatility of shredded chicken really can’t be beat.
+When you have a staple like shredded chicken in the fridge, the options are nearly endless.
 Thanks to the slow cooker and a foolproof ratio, making a large quantity of shredded chicken at once is possible.
-Here’s how you do it.
+Here’s how to do it.

-It doesn’t get much easier or more versatile than slow cooker shredded chicken.
-It’s a set-it-and-forget-it superstar, and requires just two ingredients.
-Start with boneless, skinless chicken breasts and your choice of water or chicken stock.
-I prefer stock, if I have it handy, because it adds a little more flavor, but water works equally well.
-Adding some liquid to the slow cooker is an essential step, and ensures that the chicken cooks up to be super tender and juicy.
+• Chicken stock, low-sodium chicken broth, or water: I prefer chicken stock or low-sodium chicken broth if I have it on hand because it adds a little more flavor, but water works equally well.
+Adding some liquid to the slow cooker is an essential step, and ensures that the chicken is tender and juicy.

 Whether you’re making just a few servings or enough to feed a crowd, the effort remains the same.
 The important thing to remember is keeping the right ratio of chicken to liquid.

-1/2 cup stock, low-sodium chicken broth, or water for every pound of chicken
+1/2 cup stock, low-sodium chicken broth, or water for every pound of chicken.

 Recipes That Use Shredded Chicken